 The Sambadrome consists of spectator viewing areas surrounding a long alley for the schools to parade down.
 It’s a stadium built specifically for the Samba Parade during Rio Carnival.

-The most famous Sambadrome in Brazil is in Rio de Janeiro – Sambadrome Marquês de Sapucaí.
+The most famous Sambadrome in Brazil is in Rio de Janeiro – Sambadrome Marquês de SapucaÃ.
 It’s located near downtown Rio and was built by world-famous architect Oscar Niemeyer.
-It consists of 700m stretch of the Marquês de Sapucaí street converted into a permanent parade ground with bleachers built on either side for spectators.
+It consists of 700m stretch of the Marquês de Sapucaà street converted into a permanent parade ground with bleachers built on either side for spectators.
 Its capacity is 90,000. (other Sambadromes also exist in Sao Paulo and other cities, but the one in Rio is arguably the biggest and best in the world).

 When does the Samba Parade for Rio Carnival take place?

 The official Carnival parades take place just before the start of Lent (See Rio Carnival Dates till 2030).
-They are held for four consecutive nights, during which schools parade one after another from 8 pm until the morning (anywhere between 3 am & 5 am depending on delays).
-Rio Carnival 2024 is set for February 09 – 14, 2024.
+Although they are typically held for four consecutive nights (Friday Saturday, Sunday & Monday of Carnival), starting in 2025 there will be ONE additional night of carnival parades (March 4th, 2025)at the Sambadrome.
+Rio Carnival 2025 is set for February 28 – March 5th, 2025.Â

 When is the best night to go to the Sambadrome?